 I note, this place might be "easy" membership, but you will find it is not very easy at all.
 You will have to join one of those two groups on you own in advance, and the CU will not accept any proof of membership other than a formal membership letter, which you won't get for weeks.

-Joining Justice FCU and/or opening a Share Certificate Special can be done online, or at any of 23 branches located in California (2), Georgia (2), Illinois, New York (2), Texas (2), Virginia (4), West Virginia (2), and the District of Columbia (8).
-That being said, the vast majority of Justice FCU branches have limited access, with only one public access branch available in each of the following: California, District of Columbia, Georgia, Virginia, and West Virginia.
+Joining Justice FCU and/or opening a Certificate Special can be done online, or at any of 26 branches located in California (2), Florida, Georgia (3), Illinois, New York (2), Texas (2), Virginia (5), West Virginia (2), and the District of Columbia (8).

 The membership application can also be downloaded to facilitate joining.